chrisburnell/chrisburnell.com/src/posts/articles/2018-11-07-numerals-romanticised.md

 The rule here is that a character in Roman numerals can have no more than *three <q>modifiers</q>*.
 So, to represent <samp>9</samp> in Roman numerals, we instead refer to the *next higher value* (<samp>I</samp>, <samp>V</samp>, <samp>X</samp>, <samp>L</samp>, etc.) and modify that value.
 In this case, the next higher value from <samp>V</samp> is <samp>X</samp>, so we say <samp>10 - 1</samp>, or <q>one before ten</q>, so <samp>9</samp> is written as <samp>IX</samp>.

-An easy way to spot these <q>exceptions</q> is to look for letters which appear out of order—Roman numerals are written with higher-value letters *almost always* appearing before lower-value letters, reading from left to right, higher to lower—so any letter which appears before a higher value tells you that it falls under the <q>one before</q> exception.
+One way to spot these <q>exceptions</q> is to look for letters which appear out of order—Roman numerals are written with higher-value letters *almost always* appearing before lower-value letters, reading from left to right, higher to lower—so any letter which appears before a higher value tells you that it falls under the <q>one before</q> exception.

 <samp>IV</samp> is not <samp>1 + 5</samp>, it is <q>1 before 5</q>, or <samp>-1 + 5 = 4</samp>.